mw29/hungry-owl/README.md

 - ✅ iOS
 - ✅ Android

+## 💬 Contributions

+HungryOwl is not accepting any contributions.
+If you find a bug and would like to create an issue, please feel free to do so.

 ## 📄 License

 This project is open source.
-Please see the [LICENSE](LICENSE) file for details.
+Please see the LICENSE file for details.

 ---